 He holds Martindale-Hubbell’s highest possible professional rating (AV) for both his skill and integrity.
-Mr. Brown is recognized in Best Lawyers in America in nine categories: Business Organization (including LLC’s and Partnerships), Closely Held Companies and Family Businesses Law, Commercial Transactions/UCC Law, Corporate Law, Real Estate Law, Commercial Litigation, Trusts & Estates Litigation, Mortgage Banking Foreclosure Law and Real Estate Litigation.
+Mr. Brown is recognized in Best Lawyers in America in ten categories: Business Organization (including LLC’s and Partnerships), Closely Held Companies and Family Businesses Law, Commercial Transactions/UCC Law, Corporate Law, Real Estate Law, Commercial Litigation, Trusts & Estates Litigation, Securities Litigation, Mortgage Banking Foreclosure Law and Real Estate Litigation.
 Mr. Brown has been named 2017 "Lawyer of the Year" in Honolulu, in the practice area of Mortgage Banking Foreclosure Law.
 Mr. Brown has been selected to the Hawaii Super Lawyers list since 2013, and named to the 2015 Top 25 list, Business Litigation.
+Mr. Brown is recognized by Chambers and Partners USA Leading Lawyers for Business in the practice area of litigation.
+In 2017, Chambers and Partners USA High Net Worth Guide first reviewed Hawaii lawyers, and recognized Mr. Brown in the practice area of Private Wealth Law.
 Mr. Brown is also recognized by Benchmark Litigation (Litigation Star) for his litigation expertise, and is a former Chair of the Litigation Section of the Hawaii State Bar Association.

 Mr. Brown lives in Kaimuki with his wife and three children.